mageni/.github/profile/README.md

 #### Before sending any notifications

 **Before sending any notifications please be aware that, according to the law, "a copyright holder must consider the existence of fair use before sending a takedown notification under § 512(c)."** Lenz v.
 Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
 2016).
-Mageni is using GPL software which grants "fair use" rights not only to Mageni but to all the users of a GPL-covered program.
+On GitHub you will find that Mageni is only using software covered by free software licenses which grant "fair use" rights.

 > Do I have “fair use” rights in using the source code of a GPL-covered program?
 > **Yes, you do.
 “Fair use” is use that is allowed without any special permission.
 Since you don't need the developers' permission for such use, you can do